Category:702 Load-Bearing Piles

 The inspector should record in detail all important facts regarding driving of each pile.
 The field book notes should be organized in a sequence similar to that shown in the Pile Driving Worksheet.

 Figure 700.2 is an illustration of field book data for driving structural steel pile.
 The inspector records the actual length used and notes the number of pieces incorporated in the length.
 When structural steel pile is driven, there is often a piece left over from the in-place pile which becomes excess or left-over pile.
 The contractor may wish to use such a piece on another state highway project.
-If transfer to another project is desired, extra copies of the certified mill test reports should be made which can be used to have the left over pile reinspected on a future project.
+If transfer to another project is desired, extra copies of the certified mill test reports should be made which can be used to have the excess pile reinspected on a future project.

-- 2. The pile driven to refusal.
+- 2. The pile is driven to refusal

 - 3. The pile is driven to a capacity 50 percent greater than plan resistance.

 These conditions are specified in Sec 702.4.1.
 It is important that a complete driving log be developed.
 The pile should be marked off in foot increments.
 The driving record should then show the number of blows for each foot.
 Some arrangement is necessary to check number of blows per foot without stopping the driving.
 If there is a sudden sharp change in the number of blows for a given penetration, it may be necessary to check resistance for intermediate increments to develop an accurate graph.
 The results of specified probe pile driving are to be reported on Probe Pile Data form.
 Contact the Construction and Materials Division for assistance in reporting probe pile data.